THE COMMONWEALTH ON CAMERA

 Friday, February 20th, 7pm

-Adrian Woodard Jr. is an EMMY nominated and Film festival award winning Writer and Director.
-“Rise of the Legion” is an award-winning documentary showcases the history and cultural impact of the Norfolk State University Spartan Legion Marching Band, founded in 1975.
-The film, directed by Adrian Woodard Sr and Adrian Woodard Jr, explores the band’s evolution from its beginnings to its status as a major cultural force today, coinciding with the band’s 50th anniversary.
+VBFF 2026 will be held in Colonial Williamsburg at the Kimball Theatre, 428 W Duke of Gloucester St, Williamsburg, VA 23185.
+“Rise of the Legion” will play at 7pm on Friday, February 20th.
+This award-winning documentary showcases the history and cultural impact of the Norfolk State University Spartan Legion Marching Band, founded in 1975.
+The film, directed by Adrian Woodard Sr and Adrian Woodard II, explores the band’s evolution from its beginnings to its status as a major cultural force today, coinciding with the band’s 50th anniversary.

 Film Distribution: Case Study – “Return of the Mack”